-Recently, 3 new members joined the local team of the programme Building a Future: Make it in The Gambia, namely: Catherine Correa, Logistic and Administrative Officer; Clarice Taylor-Johnson, Accountant; and Joanna Mendy, Social Cohesion Manager.
+In May 2019, 3 new members joined the local team of the Building a Future: Make it in The Gambia programme, namely: Catherine Correa, Logistic and Administrative Officer; Clarice Taylor-Johnson, Accountant; and Joanna Mendy, Social Cohesion Manager.

-An induction session was held on April 24, 2019 to presented IMVF mission, values, action all over the world and HQ team, the Programme Building a Future: Make it in The Gambia and each of IMVF team members in the Gambia.
+An induction session was held on April 24th, 2019 to presented IMVF’s mission, values and action all over the world, the HQ team, and the Building a Future: Make it in The Gambia Programme.
+The session was also imporant to get to know one another.

 Catherine M. Correa, the Administrative and Logistics Officer, told us some of her expectations and objectives by participating in the programme.
 Getting a full understanding of the project and using “Lessons Learned” for progressive improvement is the methodology of this new member of our team.